 Local And Global Reach

-PPC is one of types of marketing strategies that can catapult your business in front of local and global audiences.
+PPC is one of the types of marketing strategies that can catapult your business in front of local and global audiences.
 Needless to say, the more your business is “out there,” the better odds you’ll have of getting new and repeat customers.

 Email marketing is one of the types of marketing strategies that work far better than its traditional counterpart.
 For one, gathering email addresses is much easier than gathering mailing addresses or phone numbers.
 And two, the costs are much lower because there are no printing and postage costs with email marketing.
 Sending emails is practically free by comparison!

 Even though email marketing sounds great compared to traditional mailing, that doesn’t mean there aren’t mistakes and pitfalls that can make you lose customers.
 We’re going to go over some of these challenges and how to avoid them.